Metropolitan Police Department of the District of Columbia: 21st century

 That evening, after the majority of the population had returned home and Washington's streets lay empty, Chief Ramsey, his Executive Assistant Chief Terry Gainer, FBI director Robert Mueller, and Secret Service director Brian L. Stafford drove around D.C. to check security measures of the locked-down city.
 While several officers also wanted to assist with efforts in New York, many had to remain in D.C. and the majority of the department worked 12-hour shifts several weeks after the attacks.
 Ramsey noted that at the time many, himself included, thought that there were more attacks to come.

 On January 2, 2007, Cathy L. Lanier took the post of Chief of Police.
 Lanier, who began her career as a Metropolitan Police patrol officer, became the first female chief of the department.
 She has been singled out in publications for her community-oriented and technology-driven approach to policing that has helped modernize the MPD and lower crime rates.
 In 2012 the city attained a lowered homicide rate not seen since 1961.
 Lanier departed in 2016 to lead security for the National Football League and was succeeded by Peter Newsham, the chief from 2017 to 2021.

 On September 16, 2013, MPD officers responded to the Washington Navy Yard for an active shooter in Building 197.
 Two officers were shot during the over-hour-long search and gunfight.
 The first, Officer Scott Williams, was hit in both legs during an exchange of gunfire with the shooter, Aaron Alexis.
 The second, Officer Dorian DeSantis, was a member of MPD's Emergency Response Team.
 Officer DeSantis was with U.S. Park Police officers Andrew Wong and Carl Hiott and had entered an area of cubicles when Alexis engaged them, striking DeSantis in his tactical vest.
 Uninjured by the gunshot, DeSantis immediately returned fire and killed Alexis.
 In all, thirteen people were killed and eight others were injured, three from gunfire.
 Williams and DeSantis were given the Medal of Valor, Medal of Honor and the Blue Badge Medal on February 20, 2014, during a ceremony to honor them and the 170 law enforcement officers, including 57 MPD officers, who responded and entered the building to search for Alexis.

 During the 2021 storming of the United States Capitol, the Metropolitan police were among the agencies called to restore order.
 The department reported that 58 officers were injured during the assault, and that several were hospitalized.

+In May 2021, Distributed Denial of Secrets republished the leak of Washington D.C.'s Metropolitan Police Department, including over 90,000 emails.
+Among other things, the files revealed details of surveillance of right-wing extremists and the response to the 2021 United States Capitol attack.

+On August 11, 2025, President Donald Trump announced his intention to invoke section 740 of the District of Columbia Home Rule Act, enabling the president to assume control over D.C.'s police during times of emergency, for up to 30 days.